extremq/arduino-pomodoro/README.md

 ##  Materials needed:
 - One LCD1602 module;
 - 3 buttons;
 - One 10k Ohm potentiometer;
+- (Optional) 2 220 Ohm resistors to reduce the god-awful sound of the buzzer;
 - A passive buzzer;
 - 2 Male-Female cables;
 - A hefty amount of Male-Male cables (I counted 25);